 With an area of 494 square degrees, Carina is not particularly large, but it is easily recognizable.
 It contains six stars brighter than magnitude 3.00 and some of them are part of two prominent southern asterisms, the Diamond Cross and the False Cross.

-Other well-known deep sky objects in Carina are NGC 3603, a large H II region with an open cluster, the Theta Carinae Cluster (IC 2602), a bright, large open cluster nicknamed the Southern Pleiades, the Wishing Well Cluster (NGC 3352), a globular cluster visible to the naked eye, NGC 2802, a massive globular cluster, and the bright Diamond Cluster (NGC 2516), a naked-eye open cluster nicknamed the Southern Beehive.
+Other well-known deep sky objects in Carina are NGC 3603, a large H II region with an open cluster, the Theta Carinae Cluster (IC 2602), a bright, large open cluster nicknamed the Southern Pleiades, the Wishing Well Cluster (NGC 3532), an open star cluster visible to the unaided eye, NGC 2802, a massive globular cluster, and the bright Diamond Cluster (NGC 2516), a bright open cluster nicknamed the Southern Beehive.

 The best time of year to observe the stars and deep sky objects in Carina is during the month of March, when the constellation is particularly prominent in the evening sky from southern locations.
 The entire constellation is visible south of the latitude 20° N.